cryptogopher/token_voting/README.md

 3. Restart Redmine.
 Exact steps depend on your installation of Redmine.
 You may need to restart Apache (when using Passenger) or just Redmine daemon/service.

+4. Update Redmine settings.
+* enable REST web service (Administration -> Settings -> Enable REST web service)
+* create separate Redmine user (login e.g. `rpc`) for RPC daemon to use (Administration -> Users -> New user)
+* login as user `rpc`, reset API access key and copy it for next steps (My account -> API access key -> Reset, then Show)
+* re-login as administrator and grant token votes permissions to roles (Administration -> Roles and permissions -> Permissions report).
+There are 2 types of permissions:

 4. Setup RPC daemon.
 4. Setup plugin settings.
-Go to https://your.redmine.com/settings/plugin/token_voting (or Redmine -> Administration -> Plugins -> Token voting plugin -> Configure)
+Go to: Administration -> Plugins -> Token voting plugin -> Configure (https://your.redmine.com/settings/plugin/token_voting)
 * Add at least 1 token type.
 Best to start with BTCTEST.

 5. Enable _Manage token votes_ permissions (https://your.redmine.com/roles/permissions)